Diederik Martens, founder of Chapman Bright, is a results-driven and tech-savvy digital marketer with a passion for B2B and the complex sale.

 Diederik is author of the book “Marketing Automation Untangled".
 And he is a frequently asked speaker and lecturer on marketing operations, marketing automation, lead nurturing, buying journeys, CRM, predictive lead scoring, and all things marketing technology.

 Diederik is Marketo Certified Solutions Architect and experienced in Salesforce.
-Marketo honored Diederik as one of the world’s top 50 by naming him to the 2014, 2015, 2016, and 2020 Marketo Champion Elite class.
+Marketo honored Diederik as one of the world’s top 50 by naming him to the 2014, 2015, 2016, 2019 (Alumni), 2020, and 2021 Marketo Champion Elite class.
 In 2015, Diederik was awarded the international Killer Content Award for his lead nurture campaign strategy at Quintiq.

 At Chapman Bright he works on marketing technology projects for companies, such as DHL Express, Deloitte, Rockwool, Trend Micro, Essent, Staples, Innogy, BDO, PinkRoccade, Dassault Systèmes, Sungevity, Portbase, Wolf Oil, and many more.

 Killer Content Award 2015

 Quintiq was awarded the Killer Content Award at the B2B Content 2 Conversion conference in Arizona in the United States.
 Quintiq won the award in the category “Nurture Campaign”.
 Diederik Martens has stretched Marketo’s engagement programs to the max, to increase results in nurturing (supporting the buyer’s journey).

 “Diederik is passionate about helping others become successful with marketing automation.
 He has a lot of experience with lead management, lead nurturing, and sales alignment in fast-growing (B2B) organizations of all sizes.
 Diederik has built top grade MarTech and funnel systems and is well known for unique solutions to challenging business processes."